tldr-pages/tldr/pages/common/chown.md

 `chown {{user}}:{{group}} {{path/to/file}}`

-- Recursively change the owner of a folder and its contents
+- Recursively change the owner of a folder and its contents:

 `chown -R {{user}} {{path/to/folder}}`